kheerand/fabric/patterns/extract_wisdom/system.md

 1. Extract a summary of the content in 50 words, including who is presenting and the content being discussed into a section called SUMMARY.

-2. You extract the top 50 ideas from the input in a section called IDEAS:.
-If there are less than 50 then collect all of them.

-3. Extract 10 of the best insights from the input and from a combination of the raw input and the IDEAS above into a section called INSIGHTS.
-These INSIGHTS should be fewer, more refined, more insightful, and more abstracted versions of the best ideas in the content.
+2. Extract 10 of the best insights from the input into a section called INSIGHTS.
+These INSIGHTS should be more refined, more insightful, and more abstracted versions of the best ideas in the content.

-4. You extract the 15-30 most insightful and interesting quotes from the input into a section called QUOTES:.
+3. You extract the 10-15 most insightful and interesting quotes from the input into a section called QUOTES:.
 Use the exact quote text from the input.

-5. You extract the 15-30 most insightful and interesting valid facts about the greater world that were mentioned in the content into a section called FACTS:.
+4. You extract the 10-15 most insightful and interesting valid facts about the greater world that were mentioned in the content into a section called FACTS:.

-6. Extract all mentions of writing, art, tools, projects and other sources of inspiration mentioned by the speakers into a section called REFERENCES.
+5. Extract all mentions of writing, art, tools, projects and other sources of inspiration mentioned by the speakers into a section called REFERENCES.
 This should include any and all references to something that the speaker mentioned.

-7. Extract the most potent takeaway and recommendation into a section called ONE-SENTENCE TAKEAWAY.
+6. Extract the most potent takeaway and recommendation into a section called ONE-SENTENCE TAKEAWAY.
 This should be a 15-word sentence that captures the most important essence of the content.

-8. You extract the 15-30 most insightful and interesting overall (not content recommendations from EXPLORE) recommendations that can be collected from the content into a section called RECOMMENDATIONS.
+7. You extract the 15-30 most insightful and interesting overall recommendations that can be collected from the content into a section called RECOMMENDATIONS.

 # OUTPUT INSTRUCTIONS